mit-rss/intro_to_ros/README.md

 4. Compute the current transform of the right camera w.r.t **the left camera** by composing the relevant matrices.
 5. Broadcast the computed transforms for the cameras to the TF tree.
 The left camera's TF should be broadcast on the `left_cam` frame, and the right camera's TF goes on `right_cam`.

 Save a short (~3-5 second) gif of RViz as the rosbag plays with your node running.
+Since this bagfile uses the `odom` frame, you need to click the panel on the left and under global options, change `Fixed Frame: map` to `Fixed Frame: odom`.
-Make sure we can see the base_link frame and both the left and right camera frames moving around.
-Name this file `dynamic_node.gif` and save it in the `ros_exercises/rviz` directory of your package.
+This changes the "origin" of the RViz grid to the `odom` frame instead of the `map` frame which doesn't exist in this bagfile.
+Additionally, make sure we can see the `base_link` frame and both the left and right camera frames moving around by clicking `Add -> By display type -> TF`.
+Finally, we can make the camera follow `base_link` by changing `Target Frame: <Fixed Frame>` to `Target Frame: base_link` on the right panel.
+Name this gif `dynamic_node.gif` and save it in the `ros_exercises/rviz` directory of your package.

 Take a screenshot of your tf tree using `ros2 run tf2_tools view_frames.py`.
 Save the resulting PDF in `ros_exercises/rqt` and name it `dynamic_tf_tree.pdf` (you can delete the `frames.gv` file).